slazav/pico_osc/pico_adc/Readme.md

   - `sngl` -- Single/Differential mode: 1 or 0.
   - `rng`  -- Input range, mV (see `ranges` command).

+* `disable_all` -- Disable all channels.
+Do this before
+  setting up channels if the device was in unknown state.

 * `chan_get <ch>`  -- get channel parameters (`<ch> <en> <sngl> <rng>`, or `<ch> disabled` for disabled channels.